vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-locator.md

 gfsh> stop locator --dir=locator1
 ```

-Avoid killing the locator process directly that may prevent it from cleaning up internal metadata and files like locator.dat.
+Avoid killing the locator process directly, as this can prevent cleanup of internal metadata and files like `locator.dat`.

 ## Locators in Multi-Site (WAN) Deployments